 Sydney is full of beautiful spots to swim and they’re not all surf beaches by the coast.
 Here’s a list of some of our favourites, perfect for a day trip!
-Given bushfires and lack of rain lately, it’s worth checking local council and/or emergency services websites or Facebook pages for the most up to date information and for a couple of the suggestions to confirm access, water quality etc for a couple of the options below.
+Given Covid-19 and social distancing, it’s always good to check local council and/or NSW Government websites or Facebook pages for the most up to date information and for a couple of the suggestions to confirm access, water quality etc.

 If you have the time and your kids are a little older and can handle a longer car trip, there are some really beautiful spots a little further afield too.
 We will say upfront that if you visit on warm weekends, you may have to contend with some traffic.
 And at many of these spots you have to be prepared for the parking – it’s not always easy and it’s not always cheap.
 But once there, it’s usually worth it!

 This is a popular spot recommended by lots of Hills District Mums as a great spot for a family day out.
 It’s extremely shallow so is great with small kids.
 It’s dog and horse friendly too!
 Dogs can be off leash here so if you have kids that are a little wary of furry friends, it’s worth keeping in mind.
 Although when we visited all dogs were really well behaved and loving life!
 If your kids like to bob around on inflatables, this is a good spot for it.
 It’s a great spot for exploring too, so you don’t have to spend all your time in the water.
 There are little fish to spot and lots of pebbles and stones to keep everyone busy.
 There’s shade in spots under the trees although we took a beach umbrella too which was good.
 There’s a car park with quite a lot of spots and the water is only a short walk from there.
 There are loos too if required.

 LOT 7301 Springwood Rd, Yarramundi.
 THIS IS AN UNPATROLLED SPOT.